Conghui-Liu33/YUP_CubeSat.github.io/README.md

-Designed and built a custom STM32-based CanSat telemetry system with GPS, IMU, environmental sensors, battery monitoring, and SD card storage.
-Implemented embedded software for real-time data acquisition, telemetry logging, and mission analysis.
+Design and build a professional STM32-based avionics PCB for small aerospace vehicles.